Your Smart Home is Vulnerable to Cyber Attacks

 Your wireless network could be the gateway to intruders in your smart home.
 We recommend you also read our guide to understand why this is important and learn how to increase your home network security:

 A connected device represents a potential security gap in your system.
 Thus, wherever the opportunity arises, hackers will rarely miss the chance to interfere with your devices and data.
-This is why is critical for both IoT manufacturers and consumers to do their best to stay on top of cybersecurity threats.
+This is why it is critical for both IoT manufacturers and consumers to do their best to stay on top of cybersecurity threats.

 Do you own any smart home devices?
 How do you keep them safe?
 Let us know in the comments section below.